 Of the 5 million Groupon members, 66% are 18-34 years old.
 I don’t have statistics on which users are most active, but it’s probably safe to assume that young adults account for a disproportionate number of social coupons purchased and redeemed.

 Millennials are famous for researching every purchase before they buy.
-New research from Chadwick Bailey revealed that 67% of people under 35 use their smart phones while shopping and 67% of those who use them while shopping use their phone to compare prices.
+Research from Chadwick Bailey revealed that 67% of people under 35 use their smart phones while shopping and 67% of those who use them while shopping use their phone to compare prices.
 Another study by Luminosity revealed Millennials are more likely to do research using online sites before traveling.

 Marketers who want to reach Millennials are often concerned with how to get their attention.
 The bigger issue is further down the funnel – how to get them to consider purchasing.
 Perhaps a better approach would be to a brand that helps them feel like smart shoppers who save.